jeffrimko/ReviewVocab/README.md

 This a Python CLI script for reviewing foreign language vocab.

 ## Status
 This project was refactored in December 2024 and is not compatible with previous versions.
+Refer to the tag `refactor-202412` for the previous codebase.

 ## Requirements
 Python 3.10+ is required.
 Additional third-party libraries are required and can be installed using the following command: `pip install -r requirements.txt`